RosalindHook/assignment3_SQL/README.md

 * This file makes changes to some of the original tables using ALTER and DELETE, which in turn allows new queries to be made.
 Because the tables need to be modified before the new queries are made, and because each query generates different results, the recommendation is to run this scripe one query at a time.

-* Key changes using ALTER is as follows:
+* Key changes using ALTER and UPDATE are as follows:

   1. Adding a column for book availability to the 'books' table (initial default set as TRUE - in stock);
   2. Adding a column showing whether a book has been returned to the 'borrowed_books' table (initial default set as FALSE - not returned);
+  3. Adding more data to borrowed_books table to include books that were borrowed but are now returned.
+  4. Following i - iii above, updating 'in_stock' column of 'books' table to show whether books are available
-  3. Adding a column to track the number of books borrowed by each wizard to the 'wizards' table;
+  5. Adding a column to track the number of books borrowed by each wizard to the 'wizards' table;
+  6. Updating the 'books borrowed' column
-  4. Adding a new table (table vii) called overdue_books;
+  7. Adding a new table (table vii) called overdue_books;
-  5. Adding a new table (table viii) book_value.
+  8. Adding a new table (table viii) book_value.

 * These modified tables enable new scenarios and queries to be made, including DELETE.
 Again, these all relate to the overarching scenario of being a librarian in a magic library.